Master of Science in Business Analytics

 The College of Business admissions committee reviews an applicant’s file using a holistic approach and takes the following requirements into consideration:

-- GRE total score, verbal, quantitative, and writing scores.
+• GRE total score, verbal, quantitative, and writing scores.
 A GRE AWA score of 4.0 or higher is required for classified admission.
-A lower AWA score may be accepted.
-However, a student will be conditionally admitted and must complete an approved College of Business writing course.
+A lower AWA score may be accepted, however the student would be conditionally admitted and required to complete the approved College of Business writing course.

-MSBA applicants may waive the GRE test if at least one of the following conditions is met (applicants will instead be invited in for an interview and a 45-minute writing examination): Completed doctoral or master's degree in quantitative area from a recognized/accredited program; Minimum 3.0 GPA with five or more years of full-time, professional work experience; Completed an undergraduate degree in business with a cumulative 3.5 (or higher) GPA.
+• MSBA applicants may waive the GRE test if at least one of the following conditions is met (applicants will instead be invited in for an interview and a 45-minute writing examination): Completed doctoral or master's degree in quantitative area from a recognized/accredited program; Minimum 3.0 GPA with five or more years of full-time, professional work experience; Completed an undergraduate degree in business from an AACSB-accredited school with a cumulative 3.5 (or higher) GPA.

 Program Requirements